 This bad press around Weibo is accompanied by a growing disinterest on the part of users.
 These users prefer other networks such as WeChat that are not clogged with ads.
 Is Weibo really on the path to obscurity?
 The social media landscape in China changes very quickly.
 Two years ago, who would have thought that Weibo would be on its way to decline or at least need to undergo deep transformations?

-And we are not even talking about all the social networks that have spawned all over the place within those two years.
+And we are not even talking about all the new Chinese social networks that have spawned all over the place within those two years or even China search engine Baidu’s social network.
 When you market in China you need to analyze the social network market to find the most appropriate social marketing avenues.
 As well as those networks with a future and growing user base.
 And those networks which have no future or on the decline even though at the time you start your marketing campaign they appear to be very appropriate social networks.